rheinardkorf/docker-alpine-laravel/README.md

 mv src/.env.example srv/.env
 ```

-Newxt you need to let Docker do its magic.
+Next you need to let Docker do its magic.

 ```
 docker-compose up -d